Patient Application Disclaimer

+- A fee will be quoted once your treatment protocol has been determined.
 To access the evaluation process, you must first agree that you have read and understand all of the statements above.
 I have read and understand all of the statements above:

 Bioxcellerator, LLC in the United States is engaged in the business of medical tourism and medical services marketing.
 It provides access to excellent stem cell treatment care in Colombia.
 Its sole purpose is to facilitate or refer the patient to medical professionals that will help the Patient to make the decision on which route they will take for their medical treatment.

 For the purpose of this notice and with regard to the Patient, the Patient acknowledges that Bioxcellerator acts only in the capacity of facilitator and/or coordinator.
 Bioxcellerator is not the Patient’s treating physician or any other medical provider.
 Bioxcellerator does not perform any treatment or medical procedure.
 Patient acknowledges that she/he has conducted the necessary due diligence and has decided to seek treatment with no influence or pressure from Bioxcellerator.

 1. Price.
 Patient will pay Bioxcellerator the amount indicated on the digital invoice for the services outlined in paragraph 3 below.

 The total price quoted by Bioxcellerator is an estimate of the total cost of services but does not include unanticipated cost that are related or unrelated to the desired procedure, complications that are unrelated and/ or not detected prior to the procedure.
 These charges would be in addition to the total cost of the Package indicated in the initial price quotation.